-Finding innocence that is power, not vulnerability
+Find innocence that is powerful, not vulnerable

 Moments after feeling some symptoms of a heart attack and asking a friend to a pray with me, an overwhelming feeling of God’s love washed over me.
 It relieved the symptoms and also showed me something about what it means to be innocent.

 I was in college at the time and had gotten a little off track both in my studies and in some life choices.
 On top of that I felt resentment over long-term maltreatment by a family member, and heartbroken after a recent breakup with my girlfriend.
 That overwhelming feeling of love ultimately helped uplift all these areas of my life as well as bring permanent relief from those physical symptoms.